different-ai/file-organizer-2000/README.md

 - Automatically move files to the correct folder
 - AI suggestions to organize your files.
 Apply tags, aliases, rename & more
-- Supports text, audio, and images
+- Supports text and images
 - Create and apply custom AI templates
 - Local-first LLM support (see advanced settings in plugin)